MakeSchool-Tutorials/Environment-Setup/P05-iOS-Install-Instructions/content.md

 slug: ios-install-instructions
 ---

-You should update and install your iOS development environment before Python, as the Python installers actually have some dependencies on the iOS tools.
+You should follow this guide to update and install your iOS development environment before Python, as the Python installers actually have some dependencies on the iOS tools.

 **IMPORTANT NOTE:** Some sections here apply to all students, some only apply to students going on a Mobile track.
 Please make sure to read the section headers.
 Note that you can always come back here and install the necessary tools should you decide to be a mobile student later on.